-At the close of the District's fiscal year on December 31, 2004, the governmental funds of the District reported a combined fund balance of \$6,446.
-The ending balance includes a decrease in fund balance of \$2,487 in the District's General Fund.
+At the close of the District's fiscal years on December 31, 2005 and 2004, the governmental funds of the District reported a combined fund balance of \$54,958 and \$14,484, respectively.
+The ending balance for December 31, 2005 includes an increase in fund balance of \$40,474 in the District's General Fund.
+The primary reason for the increase is an increase in sale tax revenue and a decrease in expenditures for projects and improvements.
+The ending balance for December 31, 2004 includes a decrease in fund balance of \$2,487 in the District's General Fund.
 The primary reason for the General Fund's decrease is the shortfall of budgeted sales tax and an increase of expenditures for the trolley.